 So you’ve planned a trip to Los Angeles.
 You’ve purchased the plane tickets, booked the hotels, and mapped out all the sights and attractions… but there’s just one tiny issue: transportation.

-When someone mentions a trip out to California, a common response heard is “you’ll have to rent a car.”
-Los Angeles in particular is a sprawling city, looping and twisting with seemingly infinite neighborhoods and suburbs.
+When someone mentions a trip out to California, a common response heard is that renting a car in Los Angeles is a must.
+LA in particular is a sprawling city, looping and twisting with seemingly infinite neighborhoods and suburbs.

 But this shouldn’t deter you from visiting the City of Angels.
 Los Angeles and surrounding areas can easily be explored using public transportation.
 No car?
 No problem!

 After a flight into LAX you can catch a Super Shuttle outside of arrivals.
 This shuttle will take you from the airport to your hotel, business, or even Disney Land!
 You share the ride with other passengers, so expect several stops between you and your destination.
 Online booking is recommended before you go, however you can simply pay the driver as well.

 Another, possibly more convenient option, is the metro.
 Los Angeles has a combination of local lines, railways, and buses that can get you to your destination- or near enough.
 Both LAX and the Burbank airport have lines that will take you to Santa Monica, Hollywood, Long Beach and more.
 For example, the ride from downtown LA to Universal Studios takes about 25 minutes.
 That’s not too bad of a journey and no parking or traffic to worry about.